abdullahmorrison/erobb221-twitch-extension/SubmissionFormTemplate.md

 - Click on the question mark button to view how to play the game
 - Click on a tile to add a chip
 - Win (bingo) by filling a row, column, or diagonal with chips
-- Overlay: hold ctrl, left-click and drag the mouse over the area you want to blur that part of the screen
+- Overlay: hold ctrl, left-click and drag the mouse over the area you want to blur that part of the screen. ctrl+left-click again to remove the box.
 - Overlay: Click alt + shift, and left-click on the screen to hide the bingo board and prevent virutal tomatoes from being thrown